Xeriscaping in Salt Lake, Utah on a Budget

 Water deeply once a week during the first summer.
 The second summer, you can water every 2 or 3 weeks.
 By the third summer, you should only need to water plants that are curling or wilting in the heat.
 After that, you shouldn’t need to water at all.

-Note: You have options for watering.
-You can:
+Note: You have multiple options for watering, including: